Table of Contents

 Keep an eye on the latest NFL odds for MNF and monitor how the lines change up until kickoff.

-Speaking of red-hot NFL predictions, check out the industry’s best handicapping membership for thousands of NFL picks all season long.
-Not only did these handicappers crush Monday Night Football like I did last year, but they also hit big each and every week of the season.
+Speaking of NFL predictions, check out the industry’s best handicapping membership for thousands of NFL picks all season long.
+Not only did these handicappers crush Monday Night Football, but they also hit big each and every week in other sports, as well.

 And, the best part, if that wasn’t already enough of an incentive, is that you can claim your free trial of this membership today.